 Recommended for Free Things to Do because: No place in the city quite like Kensington Market, whether you spend a loonie or a lot.

 Courtney's expert tip: Hit Bellevue Square Park with a picnic for some truly unique people watching.

 The Art Gallery of Ontario, with its high ceilings, light spaces and spiral staircases would be enough art even without the paintings on the walls.
 However, the art is indeed amazing, from the exhibitions to the galleries housing Canadian and international classics.
-Wednesday nights offers an opportunity to visit for free from 6 to 9pm.
+Wednesday nights offer an opportunity to visit for free from 6 to 9 pm.
 If you are a Toronto resident, pick up the Sun Life Museum + Arts pass using your library card at your local library.
-Check the library website for availability, but scoring one could let 2 adults and 5 children in for free - even on days other than Wednesday.
+Check the library website for availability, but scoring one could let 2 adults and 5 children in for free, even on days other than Wednesday.
 If you are under 25, enjoy free unlimited admission to the AGO just for your youth.

 Recommended for Free Things to Do because: This world-class art gallery has beautiful architecture on the outside and beautiful art on the inside.
 And you can see it all for free.

 Courtney's expert tip: If you are a high school student, you can go for free Tuesday-Friday after 3 pm.
 Just bring your student ID.